It’s funny how we always seek changes in big shifts. But sometimes those small little tweaks are what pack the most power to change things.

 How does your PR pitch look after those two clever twists?
 Scannable and concise?
-Don’t forget to frame your product shots in the TechCrunch style.
+Don’t forget to also frame your product shots in the TechCrunch style.
 You’ll stand a far bigger chance to get coverage.

 And before you walk out with this mind-shifting tips and tactics in your pocket, discover 10 more practical growth hacking strategies you probably don’t know.